 But as Angela said, it could take six to eight months for the CR-1 to be approved.
 When they returned for the tell-all, she confirmed that she had begun the process for Michael’s visa to come to the U.S., but with the delays due to COVID-19, their process will take a little bit longer and Michael may not be coming to America any time soon.
 Angela said they would, realistically, be looking at about a year before Michael can come to the United States.

 When the couple returned for season 6 of 90 Day Fiancé: Happily Ever After?, they were still apart.
 Filming for the season took place in fall and winter of 2020, and Michael was still not in America at the time.

-As of July 2021, it seems Michael is still not in America with Angela and her family.
+In July 2021, it seemed Michael is still not in America with Angela and her family.
 On July 18, Angela shared a screenshot of what appeared to be a video chat between her granddaughter Ariah and her long-distance husband, Michael.
 In the shot, little Ariah beamed at her step-grandfather and Michael smiled right back.
 “Look @Ariah she loves her poppy,” Angela gushed in the caption.

 Hopefully, Michael and Angela will be reunited in America soon!

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!